Move cursor over the icon to see details.

 Weekly Technical Indicators: [See A weekly technical indicators chart]

-The weekly MACD line is above its signal line since November 17, 2017.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term uptrend is getting weak.
+The weekly MACD line is below its signal line since February 2, 2018.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is relatively high and getting bigger.
+It indicates that the current medium-term downtrend is strong.
 Use the following link to access a MACD help.

 Short-term trend: [See A short-term trend chart]

 A short-term uptrend had started on May 15, 2018 at 60.70 and reached 64.60 on May 18, 2018.
 A gained -3.90 points, or -6.43%, in 3 days.
 The price is now at the 7.18% retracement level.